ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/4-SpellsFeatsClassesItems.md

 # Spells, Feats, & Class Items

-## Skill Actions

-These aren't really "Spells" per say, but [Skill Actions](https://www.nexusmods.com/baldursgate3/mods/13705) adds new abilities to all characters based on their skill proficiencies.
-One of the very important skills added is using Perception to search for invisible enemies.
-Most Skill Actions are contained under a single button added to your hotbar and can be used in combat a limited number of times per Long Rest to get an edge over your enemy at the cost of your bonus action.
-The exception is using the Perception skill to look for invisible enemies - this is its own button, and can be used every turn.
-Several enemies in Listo have access to invisibility, so investing in Perception on multiple characters is a good idea (and once an invisible enemy is found, Faerie Fire, Dispel Magic, and other methods can be used to stop their shenanigans).

 ## Rebalanced Spells

 [Valdacil's Spell Adjustments](https://www.nexusmods.com/baldursgate3/mods/4426) makes a number of critical changes to various vanilla BG3 spells.
 Namely: